isomerpages/nlb-biblioasia/_apr-2010/Chinese Dialect Groups and Their Occupations in 19th and Early 20th Century Singapore.md

 There are a number of factors that have brought about this change, one of which could be occupational differentiation.
 When the island was first founded, the jobs available to the new immigrants were labour-intensive ones that were mostly associated with the primary sectors.
 The requirements for jobs were similar and employers tended to hire based on similar dialect origins, which also guaranteed similar language, culture and a certain level of trust (Mak, 1995).
 As the economy advanced and grew, jobs grew in complexity and required different skill sets.
 As a result, employers began to hire according to one’s skills or education rather than dialect group association.
 The presence of job placement and training agencies also perpetuated the importance of skills in a successful job search.

 A second reason for dialect group erosion could be the decreasing need to maintain ties with clansmen (Tan, 1986).
 Early immigrants felt a need to band together within similar dialect groups for security and support in a new environment.
-However, generations later, there is a much lower sense of cultural affinity to China, and a greater focus on nation-building in a multicultural Singapore instead.
+However, generations later, there is a much lesser sense of cultural affinity to China, and a greater focus on nation-building in a multicultural Singapore instead.

-Another important factor that contributed to the erosion of dialect group identity would be the “Speak Mandarin” campaign launched in 1979, which promoted the use of Mandarin as a common language in a bid to unify the Chinese of different dialect groups.
+Another important factor that contributed to the erosion of dialect group identity would be the Speak Mandarin Campaign launched in 1979, which promoted the use of Mandarin as a common language in a bid to unify the Chinese of different dialect groups.

 #### **Conclusion**
-The early Chinese settlers who migrated to Singapore in the 19th and early 20th centuries banded together in their respective dialect groupings for security and support in a new environment, which reinforced the occupational specialisations associated with special dialect groups.
-Hokkiens, being early arrivals, had gained a lion’s share in lucrative trades like commerce, banking, shipping, and manufacturing, while Teochews were mostly agriculturalists and their financial strength was anchored in the planting and marketing of gambier and pepper.
-Cantonese dominated the crafts-related trades, Hakkas in pawnbroking, and Hainanese featured prominently in the services sector.
+Early Chinese settlers who migrated to Singapore in the 19th and early 20th centuries banded together in their respective dialect groupings for security and support in a new environment, which reinforced the occupational specialisations associated with special dialect groups.
+The Hokkiens, being early arrivals, had gained a lion’s share in lucrative trades like commerce, banking, shipping, and manufacturing, while the Teochews were mostly agriculturalists and their financial strength was anchored in the planting and marketing of gambier and pepper.
+The Cantonese dominated the crafts-related trades, the Hakkas in pawnbroking, and the Hainanese featured prominently in the services sector.
 While patterns could be observed between the types of occupations and dialect groups, it should be pointed out that the situation of “one dialect group one occupation” never existed and could only be regarded as a myth (Mak, 1995).
 Hence, even when a dialect group dominated a particular trade, there might still exist minority members from other dialect groups who were involved in the same trade.

 Today, dialect groupings no longer play such an important role in occupational choice.
 While employers in the past tended to hire based on similar dialect origin, such clan affiliations are no longer as important in today’s recruitment scene, and have given way to other employment considerations such as educational qualifications and suitable skill sets instead.